 The ACS suggests screening for men over 45 years old if they have one family member who was diagnosed with prostate cancer at a relatively young age (under 65 years old).
 Men with two or more family members who developed prostate cancer should be screened once they reach the age of 40.
 Also, African American men have a higher risk of developing prostate cancer, and the ACS recommends that they be screened beginning at the age of 45.

 When found at an early stage, prostate cancer treatments have a much higher success rate.
 This is why prostate cancer screenings are regularly done on patients who have no symptoms or immediate family history of prostate cancer.
 The American Cancer Society (ACS) recommends screening for men over the age of 50 who have no unusual prostate cancer risk factors.

 It’s important for men to talk with their doctors to make an informed decision on when they should start prostate cancer screenings.
 After the initial screening, their doctor will also make recommendations on how often to continue follow-up screenings.

 To learn more about prostate cancer screenings, ask your doctor for a referral to your local prostate cancer specialists.
-If you are located in or around Hampton Roads, Virginia, Northeast North Carolina or the surrounding areas and would like to make an appointment with one of our prostate cancer specialists please contact us for an appointment.
+If you are located in or around Hampton Roads, Virginia, Northeast North Carolina, or the surrounding areas and would like to make an appointment with one of our prostate cancer specialists please contact Virginia Oncology Associates for an appointment.
 With cancer treatment centers located throughout Virginia, you'll find advanced and personalized treatment, expert guidance from 35+ specially trained and board-certified oncologists, and leading-edge cancer research options.